Manuscript Review Committee and Advisory Board

-British Writers of the Middle Ages and the Early Modern Period – Editions, Translations, and Studies is edited by James P. Carley (York University and PIMS), Anne Hudson (University of Oxford), Richard Sharpe (University of Oxford), and James Willoughby (University of Oxford).
-This series, which will include translations where appropriate, grows in part out of the Corpus of British Medieval Library Catalogues and complements Richard Sharpe’s A Handlist of the Latin Writers of Great Britain and Ireland Before 1540 as well as A.G.
-Rigg’s A History of Anglo-Latin Literature, 1066–1422.
-Apart from medieval works it will include editions and translations as well as studies of the writings of the Tudor bibliographers and religious polemicists.
-The series will not be restricted to Latin writers however, and we encourage authors also to propose editions, translations, and general studies of vernacular texts.
+British Writers of the Middle Ages and the Early Modern Period – Editions, Translations, and Studies is edited by James P. Carley (York University and PIMS), Andrew Kraebel (Trinity University, Texas), Samu Niskanen (University of Helsinki), and James Willoughby (University of Oxford).
+This series encompasses editions of texts, with translations if appropriate, and also books that serve the purpose of making works accessible through, for example, bibliographical studies rather than editions.
+The works of anonymous writers are by no means excluded, nor is the series restricted to works in Latin.
+Works from Britain or by British writers before the end of the sixteenth century survive in Cornish, English, French, Gaelic, Greek, Hebrew, Italian, and Welsh, and the series aims to reflect this linguistic diversity.
+Works originating in Ireland or by Irish writers are also welcome.
+Apart from medieval works the series includes editions and translations as well as studies of the writings of the Tudor bibliographers and religious polemicists.
 Draft guidelines for the series are available.
 We welcome submissions: please contact Professor James Carley. ● To view the British Writers books in our catalogue, click here.

 Catholic and Recusant Texts of the Late Medieval and Early Modern Periods, edited by T.S.
 Freeman (University of Essex), Ann M. Hutchison (York University and PIMS), and Alison Shell (University College London), is devoted to editions and studies of works by Catholic writers during a tumultuous period in English intellectual history.
 Despite their official suppression, Catholic ideas and ideals remained prominent in English thought long after the break with Rome.
 Recusant writings are now receiving greater attention from both medievalists and early modern scholars: the past decades have witnessed the rediscovery and re-editing of new texts, accurate and more detailed bibliographical scholarship, as well as an unparalleled enrichment of the literary, historical, and cultural contexts.
 The inception of this series is therefore as timely as it is significant.
 The Pontifical Institute of Mediaeval Studies serves as an ideal publisher for this series, since its Library possesses a strong collection of early printed editions of recusant texts, holdings that are further complemented by the rich Counter-Reformation Collection in the library of the University of St Michael's College.
 Please contact Professor Ann M. Hutchison. ● To view the Catholic and Recusant Texts books in our catalogue, click here.